All vehicles parked on Iona campuses must display a valid Iona University parking permit and park in a legal space.

 Parking & Traffic Regulations

-These regulations have been promulgated to provide for the safety and well-being of all members of the Iona College Community.
-They are intended to ensure the safe, proper and free movement of vehicles and pedestrians within the campus.
+These regulations have been promulgated to provide for the safety and well-being of all members of the Iona University community.
+They are intended to ensure the safe, proper and free movement of vehicles and pedestrians within campus.

 These regulations will facilitate an emergency response by the emergency services of the City of New Rochelle when required for any incident.
 Your cooperation, assistance and compliance with these regulations will be of great assistance in creating a safe traffic environment.